2026 Universal Orlando Planning Guide

 During HHN, you step onto the set of some of your favorite horror movies, and walking through those sets as actors attempt to scare you.
 This event is not for children under the age of 13, and has absolutely nothing in common with Mickey’s Not So Scary Halloween Party at Walt Disney World.
 See our Guide to Halloween Horror Nights for more.

-During the holiday season, Grinchmas and Universal’s Holiday Parade featuring Macy’s are the main entertainment draws.
+During this, Grinchmas and Universal’s Holiday Parade featuring Macy’s are the main entertainment draws.
 There’s also the Christmas Tribute Store, which is essentially a walk-through exhibit, plus Universal Studios Florida’s iconic Christmas Tree.

 Perhaps the biggest draw is Winter in The Wizarding World of Harry Potter, which features unique decor and projections on Hogwarts Castle.
 There are also decorations around both parks in Seuss Landing, Hogsmeade, Diagon Alley, Hollywood, New York, and San Francisco.